St. Gallen: Ally of the Swiss Confederacy

 In 1405, the Appenzell estates of the abbot successfully rebelled and in 1411 they became allies of the Old Swiss Confederation.
 A few months later, the town of St. Gallen also became an ally.
 They joined the "everlasting alliance" as full members of the Confederation in 1454 and in 1457 became completely free from the abbot.

-However, in 1451 the abbey became an ally of Zurich, Lucerne, Schwyz, and Glarus who were all members of the Confederation.
+However, in 1451 the abbey became an ally of Zürich, Lucerne, Schwyz, and Glarus who were all members of the Confederation.

-Ulrich Varnbüler was an early mayor of St. Gallen and perhaps one of the most colorful.
+Ulrich Varnbüler was an early mayor of St. Gallen.
 Hans, the father of Ulrich, was prominent in city affairs in St. Gallen in the early 15th century.
 Ulrich entered public affairs in the early 1460s and attained the various offices and honours that are available to a talented and ambitious man.
 He demonstrated fine qualities as field commander of the St. Gallen troops in the Burgundian Wars.

 In the Battle of Grandson (1476) his troops were part of the advance units of the Confederation and took part in their famous attack.
 A large painting of Ulrich returning triumphantly to a hero's welcome in St. Gallen is still displayed in St. Gallen.

 After the war, Varnbüler often represented St. Gallen at the various parliaments of the Confederation.
 In December 1480, Varnbüler was offered the position of mayor for the first time.
 From that time on, he served in several leadership positions and was considered the city's intellectual and political leader.

 According to Vadian, who understood his contemporaries well, "Ulrich was a very intelligent, observant, and eloquent man who enjoyed the trust of the citizenry to a high degree."

 His reputation among the Confederates was also substantial.
 However, in the late 1480s, he became involved in a conflict that was to have serious negative consequences for him and for the city.